yorickpeterse/zen-cms/README.md

 Installing Zen using Rubygems is probably the easiest way:

     $ gem install zen
-    $ zen app application_name
+    $ zen create application_name

 If you like to hack with the core of Zen it's best to install it using Git:

-    $ git clone git://github.com/zen-cms/zen-core.git
+    $ git clone git://github.com/zen-cms/Zen-Core.git
     $ cd zen-core
     $ rake build:gem

 ## Database Support

 Technically Zen should run on any given DBMS that's supported by Sequel as Zen doesn't use any DBMS specific field types.
 However, there might be a chance that it won't work.
 If you happen to have any problems getting Zen running using your database of choice feel free to submit a ticket or post it on the mailing list.

 The Zen website itself is tested and served using MySQL, SQLite3 works just as fine and PostgreSQL will be tested in the near future.

 ## Running Zen

 Zen can be run using any webserver as long as it supports Rack.
 Thin, Unicorn or Passenger, they should all work.
 The main website of Zen is served using Unicorn and Nginx, development is done using WEBRick and Unicorn.

 ## Documentation

 The documentation (both the userguide and the API docs) can be found on the website, located [here][zen documentation].

 ## Hacking/Contributing

 Zen follows a relatively strict set of guidelines when it comes to developing core features and making sure everything goes along smoothly.
 When working with Git a branch model based on [nvie's branch model][nvie branch model] is used.
 This means that the "master" branch is directly used for pushing Gems and thus should *always* contain stable code.
 Develop is used to contain less stable (but not unstable) commits that will be pushed into "master" from time to time.
 All other branches, e.g. "rspec2" will be used for individual features.

 Besides following this model developers are also expected to write tests using either RSpec or Capybara for their features.
 Capybara is used to test controllers and browser based tests while RSpec is used to test libraries, helpers, etc.

 ## Coding Standards